Project FOX (name will change later, it's just a project name).

 Your main character is FOX (name will change later).

-You will be able to find many different upgrades which in turn allows you to progress further into new areas.
+As FOX, you will be able to find many different upgrades in the world.
+These upgrades will allow you to progress further into new areas.

-Some upgrades will be necessary to proceed in the game, but most will be optional.
+Some upgrades will be necessary to proceed in the game, but most of them will be optional.

-In certain intances, the animals will also help you by lending you their powers.
+You can also speak with and help different types of animals.
+In some intances, the animals will also help you by lending you some of their powers.

 Some levels will be larger than you would expect from a NES or SNES game, but some levels will also be similar in size with regular Super Mario Bros. levels.

-The engine is mostly done since I'm using an updated version of the "Super Mario Bros.
+The engine is mostly done since I'm using an updated version of my "Super Mario Bros.
 Fusion"-engine.

 There will of course be many updates made to the engine, but most things are very solid already.

-I'm not trying to emulate the NES to 100%.
+I'm not really trying to emulate the NES to 100%.

-Instead, I will try to create graphics that I think could have been available on a tiny bit more powerful NES.
+Instead, I will try to create graphics that I think could have worked on a tiny bit more powerful NES.

 Most of the time, I will try to remain true to the NES and limit myself to 4 colors (or 3 colors + transparency) per sprite.